Education segregation in Indiana: History

 Indiana became a state in 1816.
 In 1843 the Legislature stated that the public schools were only for white children between the ages of 5 and 21, and as a result, Quakers and communities of free Black people founded schools like Union Literary Institute for Black students to attend.
 In 1869, the legislature authorized separate but equal public schools for black children.
 In 1877, the legislature revised the law to allow black attendance at a white school if a black school was not nearby.
 Home rule for municipalities meant that application was uneven.
 Plessy v.
 Ferguson (1896) legitimized separate but equal as policy.
-During the 1920's, Indiana became a major base for the Ku Klux Klan further pushing Black residents away from school districts that had a majority white population.
-While Indiana being a northern state had little in the way of formalized segregation the Klan's strong presence in both local and state government and a strong increase in black residents following the first World War led to public support for segregation in both housing and schooling across the state.
+During the 1920s, Indiana became a major base for the Ku Klux Klan, further pushing Black residents away from school districts that had a majority white population.
+While Indiana being a northern state had little in the way of formalized segregation, the Klan's strong presence in both local and state government and a strong increase in black residents following the first World War, led to public support for segregation in both housing and schooling across the state.
 Prominent examples of segregated high schools in Indiana in the early 20th Century were Crispus Attucks High School in Indianapolis (opened in 1927) and Theodore Roosevelt High School in Gary (accredited in 1930).
 In 1946, the Gary School Board issued a non-discriminatory policy.
 Because neighborhoods had different demographic characteristics, the schools there remained effectively segregated.
 In 1949, the state adopted language that was unambiguously in favor of integration.
 It was the last of the northern (non-Confederate) states to do so.

 After Brown v.
 Board of Education, the state still needed a legal push.
 Bell v.
 School City of Gary (1963) was the first.
 Three years later came Copeland v.
 South Bend Community School Corporation (1967).
 Three years after that came Banks v.
 Muncie Community Schools (1970).
 National policy came the next year in Swann v.
 Charlotte-Mecklenburg Board of Education (1971), which relied on the Civil Rights Act of 1964.

 In the 1970s, the federal answer was court-ordered busing.
 In Indianapolis, busing began in 1981.
 The bussing requirements in Indiana however were uneven, they did not require white children to be bussed out Black schools making Black children and parents face most of the consequences of the bussing program.
 Busing in Indianapolis ended in 2016.

 In 2017, the IU School of Education's Center for Evaluation and Education Policy conducted a study with the Civil Rights Project at UCLA.
 This study revealed that Indiana schools are still deeply segregated due to school district boundaries that are largely determined by income level and race.
 An example of the connection between economic status and race is found in the case of free meals.
 Schools with more than half of students receiving free meals are more likely to be attended by non-white students.